Elizabeth Barry: Early career

 In his autobiography, many years later, Colley Cibber recalled the power of her voice: "When distress of Tenderness possess'd her, she subsided into the most affecting Melody and Softness.
 In the Art of exciting Pity, she had a Power beyond all the Actresses I have yet seen, or what your Imagination can conceive."
 Elizabeth Howe has argued that it was Barry's success in the role of Monimia that "clinched the movement away from heroic drama and started the establishment of 'she-tragedy' as a popular genre."
-Also known as pathetic tragedy, innocent women were represented as sexual objects and as victims of male lust.
+Also known as pathetic tragedy, this genre represents innocent women as sexual objects and as victims of male lust.

 Barry was always described as being a plain woman.
 Portraits suggest intelligence but heavy features and the playwright Thomas Shadwell writes in a letter in 1692 that it would have been better to have staged Nicholas Brady's The Rape in Roman dress, "and then w'th a Mantle to have covered her hips Mrs Barry would have acted ye part."
 Apparently, none of this mattered to contemporaries.
 Even though Barry was "the ugliest Woman" in the world off stage, wrote an anonymous author in A Comparison Between the Two Stages (1702), she was "the finest Woman in the World upon the Stage."

 Barry's acting style was embedded in the influences from her own personality and life.
 Elizabeth as a person was seen to be beautiful and virtuous.
 Although many of the characters she played were virgins, it was known about her relationship with Rochester.
 It has also been known that she channeled her sexual relationship with Rochester through many of her performances.
 Also during this time, it was seen that Barry's body had metaphorical meaning to the description of her character.
 When Barry starred in The Orphan, it was implied that "the trope of the female breast to represent innocence or ruin (consider the many references to Monimia’s "swelling breasts" or "white breasts").
 Thus Otway uses the dismemberment of the female body, expressed through the "mangled breasts besmeared with blood", to signify the ruin of the state".